-The Company enters into option contracts to economically hedge market value risk associated with its trading of convertible securities and asset-backed securities.
-As of December 31, 2014, the total absolute notional contract amount associated with the Company's outstanding equity option derivative contracts was \$19.4 million.
+The Company enters into option contracts to economically hedge market value risk associated with its trading of convertible securities.
+As of December 31, 2015, the total absolute notional contract amount associated with the Company's outstanding equity option derivative contracts was \$15.0 million.
 The Company's option contracts do not qualify for hedge accounting.
 Derivatives are reported on a net basis by counterparty (i.e., the net payable or receivable for derivative assets and liabilities for a given counterparty) when a legal right of offset exists and on a net basis by cross product when applicable provisions are stated in master netting agreements.
-As of December 31, 2014, the Company's derivative contracts are reported at gross fair market value on the consolidated statement of financial condition.
+As of December 31, 2015, the Company's derivative contracts are reported at gross fair market value on the statement of financial condition.